 These functions are managed by Shared Services in Human Resources.
 There are numerous resources on their website to help you navigate setting up direct deposit, updating your W-4, changing your address, and logging time worked into PioneerTime.
 Reach out to firstname.lastname@example.org with any questions.

-We offer a number of career & professional development programs on Pioneer Careers for student employees.
+You can register for trainings specifically tailored to student employees.
+Check our our Student Employee Achieve Series for Fall 2020.
+In addition, we offer a number of career & professional development programs on Pioneer Careers for student employees.
 Below are additional resources.

 Remote Support for Students